-What is GROUP B STREPTOCOCCUS?
+What Is GROUP B STREPTOCOCCUS?

 - Group B Streptococcus (GBS) is a bacteria that can be found in 10-30% of normal pregnant women.
-It usually does not cause problems to the pregnant patient.
+It usually does not cause problems for the pregnant patient.
 However, during labor and delivery and rarely before labor, GBS can be passed on to the baby.
 Most babies with GBS do well without any problems, however, a small number get very sick and can even die.

 - Is GBS dangerous to the pregnant woman?
-Usually it does not cause serious illness.
+Usually, it does not cause serious illness.
 It is not a sexually transmitted disease.
 It is different from Group A Streptococcus that causes strep throat.

 - How can GBS colonization affect my baby?
 A woman who is colonized with GBS during pregnancy can pass the GBS to her baby.
 Her baby may develop an infection, which occurs in 1-2 per colonized women.
 Infections are described as early or late.